 Stage 1: Pre-contemplation You have no desire to exercise and don’t intend to start.
 The only way you’ll start is if you’re forced into it.

-Stage 4: Action Kudos!
+Kudos!
 You are now officially exercising.
-Don’t freak out if you find yourself relapsing into the preparation stage.
+Don’t panic if you find yourself relapsing into the preparation stage.
 With the right strategies in place, you can overcome the relapse and once again start moving forward.